 The RC LACE MoU is currently extended until 31st December 2020.
-However it is expected that the cooperation will continue under the new MoU after that date.
+However the new MoU is under construction and it is expected that the cooperation will continue under the new MoU after that date.

 The SBU resources needed for the research and development in RC LACE is currently combined between the three ECMWF Members (Austria, Croatia and Slovenia) while there is considerable work done by developers from Co-operating countries (primarily Slovakia and Hungary).
 The resources assigned in the framework of this special project are primarily aimed at research done on the further A-LAEF development (as described above) by researchers from the co-operating member countries.